Chinweike99/alx-pre_course/README.md

-ALX SE is an amazing Programme.
+ALX SE is an amazing Programme!.